sanger-pathogens/assembly_unicycler_short_read/README.md

    nf-test test
    ```

-   If running on Sanger HPC cluster, add the option `--profile sanger_lsf`.
+   If you are not running on the Sanger HPC, run the above command with `--profile docker` or `--profile singularity` (depending on your system).

 ## Credits